 - In order to get a family visa in Dubai, the applicants, who are already above 18 years of age, need to pass a medical fitness test at a government-approved health center.
 The applicants will be tested for pulmonary tuberculosis and HIV.
 If the applicant is found to be affected with a communicable disease, the residency visa won’t be granted and the application will be deported immediately.

 - If you wish to sponsor your wife’s residence visa, you’ll have to submit an authenticated marriage certificate written in Arabic or translated into Arabic by a qualified translator in order to prove your marital relationship.
 Muslim residents may be allowed to sponsor two wives provided that they meet the terms and conditions set by the GDRFA.

 - You can sponsor your son up to the age of 18.
 If your son is studying abroad or in the UAE, you can sponsor him until the age of 21.
 Your son must enter the UAE at least once every 6 months in order for his residence visa to remain valid.
 You also need to place a deposit with the corresponding GDRFA for your son’s visa.
 The visa is given on a yearly basis and can be renewed until your son finishes his education.

 - You can also sponsor your daughter, no matter what her age is, till she’s not married.

-- The documents that you need to submit to get a residence visa for your family include:
+Documents that you need to submit to get a residence visa for your family